alncat/opusTomo/README.md

 tilt12_are_Imod/tilt12.mrc
 ```

 In the ctf reconstruction phase, you should have the picked coordinates, the tilt angle for each tilt in the micrograph with suffix '.tlt', the exposure for each tilt image with suffix '.order', and the defocus for each tilt image estiamted by ctfplotter with name 'ctfplotter.defocus'.
 The ctfplotter.defocus file is in the micrograph folder.
 We provided an example configuration file for **ctfplotter** which is named as ctfplotter.com in https://drive.google.com/drive/folders/1FcF1PC-0lY2C6DP0zP7K7qhcz_ltn5t-?usp=sharing.
+The ctf estimation can be performed by ```ctfplotter -pa ctfplotter.com```.
 You can then have a look at the ```relion_ctf_prepare.py``` and set the parameters according to your experimental settings.
 When all these inputs are ready and the parameters are properly set in ```relion_ctf_prepare.py``` , you can generate the per-particle corrected CTF using
 ```
 python2 relion_ctf_prepare.py
 ```